-The In-Market Representative will forward product samples, product brochures or literature, company profile and indicative export pricing to six appropriate and pre-qualified importers.
-The In-Market Representative will create a report containing feedback from at least five buyers regarding said product.
-Buyers should provide feedback on the following qualities:
+The In-Market Representative will forward product samples, product brochures or literature, company profile and indicative export pricing to six appropriate and prequalified buyers.
+The Representative will create a report containing feedback from at least 5 buyers regarding said product.
+Buyers should provide feedback consistent with section A, B, and C of the Distributor Referral section of the Market Scan above (#6) and include the additional following qualities: